DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Evaluation

 \subsection{Memory Consumption Analysis}

-To further evaluate the memory optimization of the system, we tested the peak memory usage.
-Since different devices do not impact memory usage, and different datasets only cause minor variations due to differences in KV cache size, Table \ref{table2} presents peak memory usage statistics only for different models.
-In addition to the baselines and DuoServe-MoE, we also included a “GPU Only” scenario in Table \ref{table2} for reference.
-“GPU Only” refers to loading all model weights onto the GPU to ensure optimal performance, but the resulting memory cost is prohibitive.
-As shown in Table \ref{table2}, a Mixtral 8x22B model requires at least 138 GB of GPU memory for its weights, which is clearly infeasible for any resource-constrained environment.
-Therefore, we did not include the GPU-only scenario as a regular baseline for performance comparison, as it would lead to out-of-memory (OOM) situations, making it impossible for the system to function properly.
+To evaluate memory efficiency, we measure peak GPU memory usage.
+Since device differences do not affect memory usage and dataset differences only introduce minor variation through KV cache size, Table~\ref{table2} reports memory statistics only across models.
+Besides the baselines and DuoServe-MoE, we also include a ``GPU Only'' setting for reference, where all model weights are placed on GPU.
+Although this setting provides the best possible performance, its memory cost is prohibitive.
+For example, Mixtral 8$\times$22B requires 138\,GB of GPU memory, which is infeasible in resource-constrained environments.
+Therefore, we do not treat GPU-only execution as a practical baseline.

-In the comparison between DuoServe-MoE and the baselines, DuoServe-MoE's memory usage is better than MoESys but slightly higher than ACC.
-This is because MoESys deploys all expert weights for each layer onto the GPU, leading to additional memory overhead.
-Both ACC and DuoServe-MoE only fetch the activated experts to the GPU, but DuoServe-MoE also includes a prediction model, which introduces some extra memory usage.
-However, compared to this minor increase in memory usage, the performance gains brought by the prediction model are much more significant, making this additional memory cost acceptable.

-Overall, although MoE models maintain computational requirements similar to dense models due to their sparse activation mechanism, the difference in memory usage is significant.
-In LLMs, because the decode stage processes only one token at a time, the inference bottleneck is still largely determined by memory usage.
-In MoE-based LLM inference serving, finding a balance between memory consumption and latency is of utmost importance.
-DuoServe-MoE addresses this balance by using intelligent expert prediction and optimized scheduling, ultimately making MoE models more accessible and practical for deployment.
+Compared with the baselines, DuoServe-MoE uses less memory than LFP and MIF, while using slightly more memory than ODF.
+LFP incurs higher memory overhead because it places all experts of each layer on GPU, whereas ODF and DuoServe-MoE load only the required experts.
+MIF shows even higher memory consumption due to its tracing, prefetching, and caching mechanism, and it even runs out of memory on Mixtral-8x22B.
+Across all evaluated models, DuoServe-MoE consistently maintains a low GPU memory footprint while avoiding the excessive overhead of more aggressive prefetching-based methods.
+Overall, the results show that scheduling policy is the dominant factor in practical peak memory usage, and DuoServe-MoE achieves a favorable balance between memory consumption and latency.